turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_multitenancy.markdown

 __Multitenancy Scoping, Security, and Authorization Concerns__

-* Recall - what's the difference between authrorization and authentication?
+* Recall - what's the difference between authorization and authentication?
 * What additional burdens does a multi-tenant system add with regard to these concepts?
 * How can we keep one store from interacting with data from another?
 * _Multitenancy_ -- kind of a big scary word for just another type of DB relationship